-To find hidden values, investors must conduct sufficient due diligence to establish a company’s private market value and then compare it to the current public market value.
-For publicly-traded companies, the private market value can be compared with a company’s market capitalization.
-If the private value appears to be higher than the market value, there exists the potential for future gains, as the market currently undervalues the company.
+To find hidden values, investors must conduct sufficient due diligence to establish a company’s inherent market value and then compare it to the current public market value.
+For publicly-traded companies, the inherent market value can be compared with a company’s market capitalization.
+If the inherent value appears to be higher than the market value, there exists the potential for future gains, as the market currently undervalues the company.

-By investing in an undervalued company, shares are essentially at a discount, and there is potential for greater upside.
+By investing in an undervalued company, the shares are essentially trading at a discount, and therefore value can be captured.
 If the hidden assets can expand profits, the company will attract new investors, and eventually, the stock price would increase.
 Investors who bought in early would see capital gains as the company rises to fair market value.

 To reap the benefits of hidden values, it’s important to find them early before the rest of the market.
 Timing is crucial, as the hidden values must be found before a company begins to profit off them.
 Investing in undervalued companies early on can add tremendous value to a portfolio.
 Still, it’s important to be aware that the assets can remain hidden for many years before increasing profits.